 ToothFairy works with macOS 10.13 and later.

-ToothFairy works with devices that can be connected via the macOS Bluetooth menu.
+ToothFairy works with devices that can be connected via the macOS Bluetooth menu or System Settings.
 Please make sure the devices you want to connect have been paired to your Mac and work reliably before using them with ToothFairy.